b4rr4cuda/HorioHop/README.md

    └── nicosia/
    ```

-5. Create a file `config.yml` in the `motis-cyprus` folder with the following contents:
+5. Create a file `config.yml` in the `motis-cyprus` folder with the following contents, changing the file names where necessary:
    ```yaml
    server:
      host: 0.0.0.0